gcai98/RevealMAR/README.md

 ![PlanMAR-S overview](figs/planmar_overview.jpg)

-This release focuses on the formal server-side main-result reproduction workflow.
+This release provides the formal server-side main-result reproduction workflow and additional MAR-Base control/ablation scripts for Table 2, Table 4, and Table 5 of the paper.
+The main workflow covers MAR-Base and MAR-Large comparisons.
+The additional scripts cover fine-tuning control, ranking-budget ablation, and pseudo-target ablation on MAR-Base.

 ## Installation